refactoring-assistant/refactoring-assistant.github.io/code-smells/dispensables/duplicate-code/DuplicateCodeReadme.md

 In Example 1, two methods perform identical functions but have different names in which case `Extract Method` is used to combine both the functions into a single function.

-There are mutliple possible situations in which duplicate code might arise, like when two subclasses have duplicate methods or if duplicate code is found in two different classes.
+There are multiple possible situations in which duplicate code might arise, like when two subclasses have duplicate methods or if duplicate code is found in two different classes.

+In Example 2, `Extract Method` is used, meaning that we could extract the reusable logics and make it a private method.
+This treatment is mainly used for some similar logic appearing

+in the codebase for multiple times.

 Other treatments are also possible based on the specific scenario, they can be found [here](https://refactoring.guru/smells/duplicate-code#:~:text=Treatment)